adnanbandey/adnanbandey/README.md

 -->

 - 🔭 I’m currently working as a Senior Data Analyst
-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently learning Data science/analytics
-- 👯 I’m looking to collaborate on interesting projects
+- 👯 I’m looking to collaborate on interesting projects.
 - 📫 How to reach me: https://www.linkedin.com/in/adnanbandey/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love to play football whenever I'm not in front on my laptop working/learning :)